Broad-Spectrum CBD Softgels

 Coffee has long been the most widely consumed form of caffeine on the planet.
-In a recent survey of 3,000 people, 64 percent said they had a cup of joe within the last day.
+In a recent survey by the National Coffee Association (NCA) of 3,000 people asked, 64 percent said they had a cup of joe within the last day.
 In contrast to coffee's long history, CBD oil has had a short and explosive life.
 The benefit-packed hemp extract has risen to popular consciousness thanks to its long list of potential therapeutic uses.

 Many users have started dosing their morning (or afternoon) cup with CBD oil - looking to the therapeutic benefits of these hemp extracts to balance out caffeine's effects.
 The draw of potential alertness without the jitters is catching the attention of many.

 This appeal has led to CBD-infused coffee popping up everywhere from the local cafe to the grocery store - with supportive print and online articles throwing gas on the fire.
-These write-ups offer one-off anecdotal evidence, however, they are often written by someone with no CBD knowledge and a lack of focus on the science.
+These write-ups offer encouraging anecdotal evidence.

 The stimulating effects of coffee or tea are linked to caffeine's role as an adenosine receptor antagonist.
 This means caffeine blocks adenosine, the natural compound in our body, from binding and activating adenosine receptors (A1, A2a, A2b, and A3).